 QI-1 members are a limited benefit category of Medicaid members.
-They receive payment of Medicare monthly premiums for Part B.
+The only benefit they receive from Wisconsin Medicaid is payment of Medicare monthly premiums for Part B.

 QI-1 members are certified by their local county or tribal agency.
 To qualify, QI-1 members are required to meet the following qualifications: